 Clear the cache according to the notification.

-Navigate back to Stores > Settings > Configuration > Advanced > System > Fastly Configuration to continue configuring Fastly.
+Continue configuring Fastly by navigating back to Stores > Settings > Configuration > Advanced > System > Fastly Configuration.

 On the Admin, navigate to Stores > Settings > Configuration > Advanced > System > Fastly Configuration.

 If needed, add the Fastly service ID and API token values for your project environment.